 - Ask not just about facts (what), but also about motivation (why), and connections (how): “Why do you think Jesus asks this question the way he does?”

 But I’ve discovered over the years that, as the title says, often the best questions are not questions at all.
 Here’s what I mean.

 You’ve asked one of your finely crafted questions, and Janice, a young Christian who doesn’t usually say very much, gives a hesitating answer, that shows she’s on the right track.
 You can tell by the wrinkled forehead that she has got a lot more thoughts in her mind, but is unsure about her first answer, so has not said any more.
 So now is your chance to deploy the finest two words in Bible study history.

 Take a deep breath and repeat after me:

-2. I’m interested in the thoughts that are in your head—please share them around so that other people can be encouraged by them.
+- I’m interested in the thoughts that are in your head – please share them round so that other people can be encouraged by them

 Try it at your next home group meeting, and you will be astonished by the power of these two little words to transform your group.

 But a word of caution.
-Don’t tell your group to read this article.
-Word got back to a group I once ran about a training session I ran where I talked about these magic words.
-From that time on, all they did when I said “Go on” was laugh at me…
+Don’t tell your group to read this blog post.
+Word got back to a group I once ran about a training session I ran, where I talked about these magic words.
+From that time on – all they did when I said “Go On” was laugh at me…